bryanwongyk/vsavic.netlify.app/README.md

 The website's stack comprises of the following:
 * HTML
 * SCSS

-The down-side of not using a back-end or CMS (Content Management System) is that the websites' contents must be directly edited in the HTML files themselves.
+The down-side of not using a CMS (Content Management System) is that the websites' contents must be directly edited in the HTML files themselves.

 The website is hosted on Netlify.